Magnolia: Traditional medicine

 The bark and flower buds of M. officinalis have long been used in traditional Chinese medicine, where they are known as hou po (厚朴).
 In Japan, kōboku, M. obovata, has been used in a similar manner.

 Timber

-The cucumbertree, M. acuminata, grows to large size and is harvested as a timber tree in northeastern US forests.
+The cucumbertree, M. acuminata, grows to large size and is harvested as a timber tree in northeastern U.S. forests.
 Its wood is sold as "yellow poplar" along with that of the tuliptree, Liriodendron tulipifera.
 The Fraser magnolia, M. fraseri, also attains enough size sometimes to be harvested, as well.

-Other uses

-Magnolias are used as food plants by the larvae of some Lepidoptera species, including the giant leopard moth.

 Chemical compounds and bioeffects

 The aromatic bark contains magnolol, honokiol, 4-O-methylhonokiol, and obovatol.
 Magnolol and honokiol activate the nuclear receptor peroxisome proliferator-activated receptor gamma.